 [13:44] — Crime School Host Chris McGoey gives his thoughts about the story.

-[14:50] — Corporate retailers have policy challenges regarding shoplifter detentions.
+[14:50] — Corporate retailer challenges regarding shoplifter detention policy.

 [20:00] — Corporate policy needs to address every detention/arrest protocol.